NutCheeseAndMead/NCaM_PF2e_Homebrew/Archetypes/Chef.md

 >
 > Using your knowledge of the recipients tastes and food history, you are able to quickly assemble some ingredients on your person that smell like a comfort food from their lives.
 This can evoke the Proust Phenomenon and soothe some of their mental anguish.
 Your ally benefits as if affected by [Soothing Words](https://2e.aonprd.com/Spells.aspx?ID=1800).
 They become immune to this effect for the duration of the spell for 10 minutes.

-## If Can't Take the Heat, Get Out Of the Kitchen
+## If You Can't Take the Heat, Get Out Of the Kitchen

 __Level__: 4